On the functoriality of the space of equivariant smooth $h$-cobordisms: Abstract

 \section{Abstract}

 We construct an $(\infty,1)$-functor that takes each smooth $G$-manifold with corners $M$ to the space of equivariant smooth $h$-cobordisms $\mathcal H_{\Diff}(M)$.
 We also give a stable analogue $\mathcal H^{\mc U}_{\Diff}(M)$ where the manifolds are stabilized with respect to representation discs.
 The functor structure is subtle to construct, and relies on several new ideas.
-In particular, for $G=e$, we get an $(\infty,1)$-functor structure on the smooth $h$-cobordism space $\mathcal H_{\Diff}(M)$.
-This agrees with previous constructions as a functor to the homotopy category.
+In the non-equivariant case $G=e$, our $(\infty,1)$-functor agrees with previous constructions of the smooth $h$-cobordism space as a functor to the homotopy category.

 \begingroup \makeatletter \l@subsection{\@tocline{2}{0pt}{2.5pc}{5pc}{}} \l@subsubsection{\@tocline{2}{0pt}{5pc}{7.5pc}{}} \makeatother

 \endgroup